phulst/node-tile38/README.md

 though the search/scan commands use method chaining.
 You can find some examples below as well as in the examples folder.

-Most examples below are in ES6, and the library has been written in ES6, but it uses Babel to transpile, so even if you're still running Node 4 or earlier you should be able to use this.

 This library has not been tested in the browser.
-You generally would not want to expose your database directly to the internet, so even if it does work from the browser, it's not a good idea.
+You generally would not want to expose your database directly to the internet, and you also don't want to share Tile38 access credentials to a web client, so using this in the browser is not a good idea.

 ## Revision history